Getting Started

 The LSP provides:

-- Go-to-definition
+- Go-to-definition,

-- Document symbols (hierarchical module/function outline)
+prepareRenameand rename - Document symbols (hierarchical module / function outline)

 - Code actions (add missing match arms, did-you-mean suggestions)

-Completion (triggered by
+- Completion (triggered by

 MCP server for AI assistants